jrkave/Rick-and-Morty-API-Game/README.md

+# Rick and Morty API Project
+## Description
+The Rick and Morty API Game is a Python-based interactive game where players can engage with characters from the popular TV series, Rick and Morty.
+Leveraging the Rick and Morty API, this game provides a fun and immersive experience by allowing players to guess whether a character is dead or alive in the series.
+To help users make their guesses, information about the characters (e.g. first episode appearance, origin location, species, type, and links to reference photos) are provided.

+## Table of Contents
+- Features
+- Installation
+- Usage
+- Code Overview

+## Features
+1. **Character Status Guessing**: Players are presented with information about a character and must guess whether that character is dead or alive
+2. **Interactive Gameplay**: Players receive immediate feedback on their guesses, fostering an engaging gameplay experience
-# API Project: Rick and Morty Game
+3. **Rick and Morty API Integration**: Utilizes the Rick and Morty API to dynamically fetch character details and images
-This project allows users to guess whether a character in Rick and Morty is alive or dead using data from an API.

-# Game 1 (main.py)
-The main.py file selects a character based on a random number from the user.
-Information about that character is printed for the viewer, such as the episode in which they first appeared, their origin location, species, type, and a link to a reference photo (if the user wants one).
-The user then determines whether the character is dead or alive and receives immediate feedback on their response.
-The amount of correct answers gets stored for the user to view, and they can continue playing until a 'quit' command is entered.

-# Game 2 (game.py)
+## Installation
+To run these games locally, use the following command: `git clone https://github.com/jrkave/Rick-and-Morty-API-Game.git`

+## Gaming Options / Code Overview
+- **Game 1: main.py**: In this version, the user chooses a random number between 1 and 725 to select a character.
+This number is used to fetch data about a specific character and ensures that the user cannot repeat characters they've already made guesses on.
+They receive immediate feedback on their answers and a counter keeps track of the amount of correct responses.
+The user may continue playing until issuing a 'quit' command.
-The game in this file is largely similar to the one built in main.py.
-However, instead of having a user enter a random number to select a character, this program auto-generates five characters for the user to determine their status.
-This game scores the amount of correct guesses and prints it at the end, along with answers to the questions that the user missed.
+- **game.py**: This version of the game is similar to main.py but has a few key differences.
+Instead of having the user enter a random number to select a character, this program auto-generates five characters for the user determine their status.
+After guessing the five statuses, the game ends and the user is presented with answers to the questions they answered incorrectly.
+They are also able to choose whether or not to play again.